david-one8/Aurora-AI/README.md

 ## 🎯 Overview

-Aurora AI is a cutting-edge full-stack chat application that combines the power of Google's Gemini AI with real-time messaging capabilities.
+Aurora AI is a cutting-edge MERN-stack chat application that combines the power of Google's Gemini AI with real-time messaging capabilities.
 Built with modern technologies and designed for seamless user experience across all devices.

 ## 🆚 What Makes Aurora AI Different?